-• (Required) A shared master key for the deployment.
+• A shared master key for the deployment.

 DS replicas share secret keys for data encryption and decryption.
-DS servers encrypt backend data, backup files, and passwords, and each replica must be able to decrypt data encrypted on another peer replica.
+When DS servers encrypt backend data, backup files, or passwords, each replica must be able to decrypt data encrypted on another peer replica.